How to Make a Bow for a Wreath in 3 Easy Steps

-To make one big statement bow for your wreath, opt for a thick ribbon that's at least 2 inches wide.
-Ribbon with a wire edge gives the bow more shape and durability.
+To make a big statement, opt for a thick ribbon that's at least 2 inches wide (like the one we used, Wired Buffalo Check Ribbon, $5, Michaels).
+Ribbon with a wire edge gives the final look more shape and durability.
 For a casual or rustic appearance, select a linen or burlap ribbon.
-If you're planning to don a wreath with many bows, consider using ribbon that's 1 inch thick.
+If you're planning to don a wreath with many bows, consider using ribbon that's one inch thick.